caro46/Xbo_GE/DE_genes.md

 - ammecr1.L = Alport syndrome, mental retardation, midface hypoplasia and elliptocytosis chromosomal region gene 1
  - after having to blast the hit sequence from `Xelaev18038801m` back to the *X. laevis* genome

+Both genes are in the reduced region of non-recombination identified by BenE.

 ### Located on *X. laevis* scaffold

 - odf2 = outer dense fiber of sperm tails 2 - located on *X. tropicalis* chromosome 8.
 A bit weird and surprising that this gene seem female sepcific while in other species it is the opposite.

 Used FDR <0.05 regardless on the location. odf2 is only expressed in females and for both stages (reads count 247 - 610). odf2 is located on 8 in *X. tropicalis* (scaffold in *X. laevis*).
 In *X. laevis* it is only expressed in testis.
 ODF genes seem to have a very conserved role in spermatogenesis even in mammals...

+Need to check if within the shorter region identified by BenE.

 ## Male specific